M17-Project/M17_spec/pages/04.appendix/06.file-formats/docs.md

 [Bit numbering](https://en.wikipedia.org/wiki/Bit_numbering) is how bit positions are identified in a binary number.
 The least significant bit (LSB) is the bit position respresenting a value of 1.
 The most significant bit (MSB) is the bit position representing the highest value position.
 Bit order refers to the order in which bits are extracted from a binary number.
 This is important especially when sending binary values one bit at a time, or when constructing multiple-bit symbols.
 LSB first means the extraction happens from the least significant position first.
 MSB first means extraction happens from the most significant position first.

 #### Deviation, Frequency Deviation
-In this context, how far from the center frequency a carrier is shifted.
+In this context, deviation how far from the center frequency a carrier is shifted.
 This can be positive or negative.
 For M17, the frequency deviation of the four symbols are shown in [Physical Layer](https://spec.m17project.org/part-1/physical-layer) Table 1.

 #### Deviation Function (Transmit)
 A function used to convert symbol values to frequency deviation in RF hardware.
 This can be used to set hardware registers, create voltages, etc. depending on the hardware used.